MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 ## Core Operationalization APIs

 The core R Server operationalization APIs include those used to authenticate, create R sessions and snapshots, execute R code, upload objects, and publish Web services.

+These REST APIs are described in a [Swagger-based JSON document delivered with the product](#swagger).

+custom Swagger-based JSON document.
+This document containing the definitions of every API specific to that service and the [authentication APIs](api.md#authentication)

-They can be grouped by the following areas.
+The core APIs can be grouped by the following areas.

 <a name="authentication"></a>
 ### User Authentication & Status APIs